 Conduct a focus group within your target market

-We highlight the importance of developing a marketing plan to establish what your business goals are.
-This will help you hone in on the most important aspects your business wants to highlight.
-Whether it’s your organization’s ability to provide stellar customer service, a “secret sauce” that all your customers rave about, or defining the quality of your brand then it’s important to communicate that clear message to your audience.
-If your message isn’t clear, or different than what others are offering, you’ll waste a large part of your efforts when deploying company resources.
+This highlights the importance of developing a thorough marketing plan to establish what your business goals are, so you can hone in on the most important aspects your business wants to highlight.
+Whether it’s your organization’s ability to provide stellar customer service, a “secret sauce” that all your customers rave about, or simply defining the quality of your brand, then it’s important to effectively communicate that message clearly to your audience.
+If your message isn’t clear or different than what others are offering, it’s likely that a large part of your efforts will be wasted when deploying company resources.

 Learn customer search intent and trigger phrases by using Amazon, Google, and Yelp reviews

 Basically, this strategy works by looking for popular books or other similar products related to what you’re selling on Amazon, Google, Yelp, or some other similar review site online.